papyri/site-docs/gtypes.md

 _Example PN Link:_ [P.Grenf.1.5](https://papyri.info/dclp/61986)

-For the asteriskos, whether used according to Aristarchus' system or not.
+For the asteriskos, whether used according to Aristarchus' system (i.e., marking genuine lines found elsewhere) or not.

 ***
 #### Antisigma